ceford/cefjdemos-data-jdm-help-en/articles/users/mass-mail-users.md

 - **Mail to Child Groups** Whether or not to send the Email to members of all child groups of the selected group.
-For example, if this box is checked and the "Public" group is selected, the email would be sent to all users, since all groups are child groups of "Public".
+For example, if this box is checked and the *Public* group is selected, the email would be sent to almost all users, since most groups are child groups of *Public*.
 - **Send in HTML mode** Whether or not to send the Email with headers that identify it as an HTML document.
 Email clients that support this will render any HTML codes.